Slow Feeder Dog Bowls

 Automatic Cat & Dog Feeders

 Our automatic cat feeder or automatic dog feeder are a perfect way to feed your pet regularly.
 To program our automatic cat and dog feeders, simply enter up to 6 different feeding times and put food into each 175ml compartment.
 When feeding time arrives your automatic cat and dog feeder will rotate the top cover and reveal the correct portion of food.
-Some of our automatic feeders allow you to record your own personal message to call your pet for feeding time.

 Try Our Cat & Dog Food & Water Bowls Today!

 Why not try our cat and dog food and water bowls all available online now, and if you order your item before 3p.m, we will dispatch it on the same day.
 Why not also treat your pooch to a brand new Bunty dog bed today!

 How high should a dog bowl be for eating?

 Unless it has been prescribed by a vet for specific health reasons, a dog bowl should always be placed on the floor when it is feeding time.
 Not only does a bowl on the floor place less strain on a dog’s neck, but it also prevents a deadly condition known as bloat which can occur when larger breeds eat from raised or elevated bowls.

 What size dog bowl do I need for my pet?